-The separate financial statements of the Company have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS") in force at the reporting date of the Company, i.e. December 31, 2024 and in accordance with the provisions of the Order of the Minister of Public Finance no. 2844/2016, for the approval of the Accounting Regulations in accordance with International Financial Reporting Standards applicable to companies whose securities are admitted to trading on a regulated market, as subsequently amended and clarified.
+The Consolidated Financial Statements of Electromagnetica group together with its subsidiaries have been prepared in accordance with the International Financial Reporting Standards adopted by the European Union ("IFRS") in force at the reporting date of the company, namely December 31, 2023 and in accordance with the provisions of the Order of the Minister of Public Finance no. 2844/2016, for the approval of accounting regulations in accordance with International Financial Reporting Standards, applicable to companies whose securities are admitted to trading on a regulated market, with subsequent amendments and clarifications.
 These provisions comply with the requirements of International Financial Reporting Standards adopted by the European Union.